phrechu/Blanko/README.md

-# Blanko - Blank New Tab for Zen Browser Extension
+# Blanko

-A lightweight browser extension for Zen Browser (Firefox-based) that ensures proper background colors on web pages and provides a clean new tab experience.
+A lightweight browser extension for Zen Browser that ensures proper background colors on web pages and provides a clean new tab experience.

 ## Features